SSVP conferences in Cape Town and Durbanville are leading the fight against poverty in their area.

 Most conferences transcended their normal boundaries to reach out to the poor .Members have tackled this project with determination and passion, in fufillment of their mission of serving the Poor.
 They are true ambassadors of the Society .

-While SSVP is focusing all its efforts on getting food to the hungry, we are also continuing our normal work of assisting private cases and supporting two homes for abandoned children.
+While SSVP is prioritising its efforts on getting food to the hungry, we are also continuing our normal work of assisting private cases and supporting two homes for abandoned children.

 We also support eight soup kitchens, each serving around 100-150 people every day.
 An innovative concept that we also support is ‘food stations’.
 Ten to twenty homes in the community are identified as food stations and supplied with soup and other food ingredients.
 They each cook and supply food to five families around them.
 This is a great idea of involving the community as well as getting food out to the poor.